 Soon the moon appears to become his only way of escaping from the pain of mourning, the pain of solitude and the pain of not being able to express love to his two sons who are still alive.
 He puts on a grey solemn face for the press and he will keep it on until, on the moon he appears to symbolically let his daughter go.

 What is really powerful is the closing scene of the film, where Neil meets his wife, Janet for the first time after the mission.
-There are no unnecessary words, no tears, just mutual comprehension between the two.
+There are no unnecessary words, no tears, just a mutual comprehension between the two.
 Even though they are two very different people, their relationship played out on the screen results in a empathic and relatable companionship for the audience.

 In the background political dynamics of the cold war acts through pretty much all the film.
 But Chezelle did not want to tell the magnificent space travel towards the moon as the glorious USA victory over URSS.
 He wanted to tell the story of a man trapped between a kitchen sink and the black silent space.
 A man whose real feelings and motivation will perhaps remain forever a mystery.